 - Printed or electronic media.

-As with other continuing educational requirements the Michigan Department of Licensing and Regulatory Affairs may randomly audit individuals and request documented proof of the completion of human trafficking training.
+As with other continuing educational requirements the Michigan Department of Licensing and Regulatory Affairs (LARA) may randomly audit individuals and request documented proof of the completion of human trafficking training.
 If audited the individual must provide acceptable proof of training, which includes either:

 - A completion certificate issued by the training provider that includes the date, provider name, name of training, and individual’s name.; or